 - Student Financial Services requires all new students to complete the Student Financial Responsibility Agreement (SFRA).
 FAQs regarding the SFRA can be found on the Student Financial Services website.
 Please direct any questions regarding the SFRA hold to Student Financial Services.

 - Students who hold a degree from an institution outside of the United States must clear Foreign Credential Evaluation.

 If you are interested in searching for a co-op in upcoming semesters, please also refer to Intro to Departmental Coop Education Registration.

 - Bioengineering PhD course registration

 - Civil & Environmental Engineering course registration

-- Data Analytics Engineering course registration
+- Data Analytics Engineering course registration for Boston

 - Data Analytics Engineering course registration for Seattle

-- Electrical & Computer Engineering MS course registration
+- Electrical & Computer Engineering MS course registration for Boston

 - Electrical & Computer Engineering PhD course registration